Are Robocalls Getting Worse and Worse?

 There have been efforts from both commissions to stop robocall scammers, including the TRACED Act, STIR/SHAKEN protocol, and a decision to create a database of phone numbers that can avoid unwanted calls—the Do Not Call Registry.
 FCC also gave phone companies the ability to block numbers they know are making robocalls using spoofing technology.

-But new rules and technologies always take time to fully deploy, and the limitations of the legal system restrict the actions of federal agencies while the scammers are running free.
+But new rules and technologies always take time to fully deploy, and the limitations of the system restrict the actions of federal agencies while the scammers are running free.

 The Robocall Technology Is Progressing